ibm-cloud-docs/cephaas/known-issues.md

 When the number of snapshots exceeds 100, the total snapshot size shown in the **Volume Details** view may be inaccurate.

-## PVC expansion failure scenarios
+## PVC expansion failure scenario
 {: #pvclimitation}

-When a Persistent Volume Claim (PVC) expansion request exceeds the available storage capacity, such as going beyond 32TB or exceeding the assigned quota, OpenShift does not allow the PVC to be resized to a smaller, valid size.
+When a Persistent Volume Claim (PVC) expansion request exceeds the available storage capacity, such as going beyond 32TB or exceeding the assigned block storage quota, OpenShift does not allow the PVC to be resized to a smaller, valid size.
 To recover and use the available space, you need to create a snapshot of the existing PVC.
 After that, restore the snapshot into a new PVC and specify a size that fits within the current storage limits.

 ## PVC deletion with existing snapshots
 {: #pvcdeletionlimitation}